uen/react-templator/README.md

 <!-- PROJECT LOGO -->
 <br />

-# React Templator
+<h1> React Templator</h1>

-### A small 8kb library for automatic form generation & validation in React & React Native.
+A small 8kb library for automatic form generation & validation in React & React Native.
 Define form schemas using your own components and have error handling, layout, auto-refocus and more handled for you.

 ---